Cookie Consent by Free Privacy Policy Generator Energy Drinks - risks and information for parents — First Aid For All

 Energy Drinks - risks and information for parents

+There’s been a lot of hype in the press recently around energy drinks.
+Stories of people going to crazy lengths to get their hands on the latest brand, travelling over 200 miles and paying well over the odds just to get their hands on a bottle.
+It is clever marketing for sure, but there is a serious issue around children’s health that parents need to be aware of.
 Government research suggests two-thirds of children aged 10 to 17 are known to consume energy drinks, as are a quarter of six- to nine-year-olds but at what cost to their health?
 The government has completed a public consultation and has set guidelines that these drinks are not recommended for children.
 Many major supermarkets have decided not to sell to under 16s, however, it is still legal to sell these drinks to under 16s, and many retailers still do.

 What are energy drinks?

 Energy drinks are soft drinks that contain high levels of sugar and caffeine.
 They also contain stimulants such as guarana and taurine which adds to the level of caffeine.
 These drinks claim to boost energy and improve concentration.
 The feeling of energy from these drinks comes from the high levels of sugar and caffeine, users will experience a short lived ‘sugar high’ followed by a ‘sugar crash’.
 This can leave users feeling unable to concentrate, drowsy and irritable.
+Teenagers often feel tired and low on energy especially in the morning so it’s easy to see why energy drinks are sometimes drunk on the way to school instead of having breakfast.

 Information for parents